Email OTP

 - The user enters the OTP code and selects Continue to sign the document.

-For another example on how to sign documents, see Full-flow example.
+For another example on how to sign documents, see our full-flow example.

 Signicat Email OTP can be integrated into your application with minimal effort.
-The technical integration with the Email OTP service is identical to all other ID-solutions that Signicat supports.
-See Get Started with Authentication for more information.
-Through the single point of integration, you will get access to Signicat’s wide portfolio of integrated ID methods, not only Email OTP, but also other services like signing, identity paper verification and lookups.
+The technical integration with the Email OTP service is identical to all other ID solutions that Signicat supports.
+Through the single point of integration, you will get access to Signicat's wide portfolio of integrated ID methods.

 There are a number of configuration possibilities for the Email OTP method, including: